Anujg935/Design-Patterns-in-Cpp/README.md

 Only 3 colors are available so color property is used to check already existing Circle objects.<br/>

 File demonstrating Flyweight Design Pattern :-[Link](https://github.com/Anujg935/Design-Patterns-in-Cpp/blob/master/Flyweight_design_Pattern.cpp)

+- ### MVC Design Pattern
+MVC Pattern stands for Model-View-Controller Pattern.
+This pattern is used to separate application's concerns.<br/>
+Model - Model represents an object or JAVA POJO carrying data.
+It can also have logic to update controller if its data changes.<br/>
+View - View represents the visualization of the data that model contains.<br/>
+Controller - Controller acts on both model and view.
+It controls the data flow into model object and updates the view whenever data changes.
+It keeps view and model separate.<br/>

+We are going to make aStudent object as a Model<br/>
+A student view to view all the details.
+A student controller to controll the model to update the data in the Model obj and call view whenever needed.<br/>

+File demonstrating Flyweight Design Pattern :-[Link](https://github.com/Anujg935/Design-Patterns-in-Cpp/blob/master/MVC_design_Pattern.cpp)